StemcellTeam/alfresco-test-scripts/README.md

 			<userName>test</userName>
 		</test>
 	</DocumentLibraryTest>
+10. Start Alfresco server (local or remote, depending on your test xml configs)
 11. Go to alfresco-test-scripts/ABFT_4_2 via terminal
 12. Please type "mvn test" to build and run the test cases